-What Does it Mean to Co-Sign a Credit Card or Loan?
+What Does it Mean to Co-Sign on a Credit Card?

-Co-signing is a way for people with poor credit or a thin credit file to use loans or credit cards that they wouldn’t be able to get on their own.
-If a person with better credit co-signs the loan or card application, the borrower may be approved or given better terms on the co-signers signature’s strength.
+Co-signing is a way for people with poor credit or a thin credit file to use credit cards that they wouldn’t be able to get on their own.
+If a person with better credit co-signs the card application, the person applying for a credit card may be approved or given better terms on the co-signers signature’s strength.

-When you become a co-signer on a credit card or loan, it’s usually because you help a family member or a friend obtain a financial service they couldn’t otherwise get.
-Your strong credit score can help someone with poor or nonexistent credit get substantially better terms on a credit card or loan or even get approved by a lender.
+When you become a co-signer on a credit card, it’s usually because you help a family member or a friend obtain a financial service they couldn’t otherwise get.
+Your strong credit score can help someone with poor or nonexistent credit get substantially better terms on a credit card or even get approved by a lender.

 If you decide to co-sign, you will be financially and legally responsible for the debt.
 It will appear on your credit report and affect your credit score.
+The issuer will run a hard credit check on you.
 It will also count toward your debt-to-income ratio.
-You will have to pay the debt in full if the borrower can’t make the payments.
+You will have to pay the debt in full if the other person can’t make the payments.